 Now shouting to make herself heard over the noise of the hoover, Angie continued; "Tee our world is a messy world to be sure and there are times when everything feels out of place and we will all feel confused and unhappy about it but here's the thing, no matter how topsy-turvy things may seem, we can still try to make this world a better place."

-"Now here in my world, I can't do much in the way of reading aloud a fancy sermon or writing a prayer or even singing with the choir but I can give what I have which is my time and my know-how in cleaning...
+"Now here in my world, I can't do much in the way of reading aloud a fancy sermon or writing a prayer or even singing with the choir but I can enjoy a natter with Mr Madrigal and give of my time and can share my know-how in cleaning...

 Ooo!
 Is that my missing rubber glove?
 How did that get there?"